 If sea life is your passion, you’ve come to the right place.
 Waldport boosts plentiful fishing, crabbing and clamming, along with nearby tide pools.
 The dramatic tide changes in the Alsea Bay are fascinating to watch.
 Literally more than a 1000 sea lions love to sunbath on the sand bars during low tide.
 You can also see them poking their heads up through the waves to see if a local fisherman’s going to grab their catch.
 You’ll also often see multiple pairs of bald eagles flirting over the bay or herons tip-toeing through low tide.

 The Oregon State Marine Board rates the Alsea Bay in the top five in the state for annual usage.
-A visit to the Alsea Bay Interpretive Center located at 320 NW Hwy 101 next to the Alsea Bay Bridge, provides information on the history of the Alsea Bridge, as well as information on area landmarks.
+A visit to the Alsea Bay Bridge Interpretive Center located at 320 NW Hwy 101 next to the Alsea Bay Bridge, provides information on the history of the Alsea Bridge, as well as information on area landmarks.
+The Interpretive Center also offers plenty of information about Waldport and the beautiful Oregon Coast.

-It is also the home of the Waldport Chamber of Commerce and provides information on businesses in the area, maps and directories.
-Stop by and talk to one of our knowledgeable and hard-working volunteers!!
+It is also the new home of the The Waldport Heritage Museum.
+Stop by and meet Museum Curator Reda Eckerman and talk to one of our knowledgeable and hard-working volunteers!

 Coastal Storm Watching